apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 **hostname**    --       The hostname or IP address to bind to.
-**port**        --       The port # to listen on. batch-size      100      number of event to batch together for send.
+**port**        --       The port # to listen on. batch-size      100      number of event to batch together for send. connect-timeout 20000    Amount of time (ms) to allow for the first (handshake) request. request-timeout 20000    Amount of time (ms) to allow for requests after the first.
 ==============  =======  ==============================================